subquery/documentation/docs/quickstart/quickstart_chains/polygon-zkevm.md

-# Scroll (Sepolia Testnet) Quick Start
+# Polygon zkEVM Quick Start

 ## Goals

 The goal of this quick start guide is to index all transfers and approval events from the [Wrapped Eth](https://zkevm.polygonscan.com/token/0x4f9a0e7fd2bf6067db6994cf12e4495df938e6e9) on [Polygon zkEVM](https://zkevm.polygonscan.com) Network .

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
-Please initialise an a Scroll Sepolia project.
+Please initialise an a Polygon zkEVM project.
 :::

 In every SubQuery project, there are [3 key files](../quickstart.md#_3-make-changes-to-your-project) to update.
 Let's begin updating them one by one.